munificent/craftinginterpreters/book/closures.md

 3. A [famous koan][koan] teaches us that "objects are a poor man's closure" (and vice versa).
 Our VM doesn't support objects yet, but now that we have closures we can approximate them.
-Using closures, write a Lox program that expresses two-dimensional vector "objects".
+Using closures, write a Lox program that models two-dimensional vector "objects".
 It should:

     *   Define a "constructor" function to create a new vector with the given *x* and *y* coordinates.